NIEHS/beethoven/README.md

 ### Running `beethoven` Pipeline

 #### User settings
 `beethoven` pipeline is configured for SLURM with defaults for NIEHS HPC settings.
-For adapting the settings to users' environment, consult with the documentation of your platform and edit the requested resources in `run.sh` (lines 3-11) and `_targets.R` (lines 41-45; individual `crew` and `crew.cluster` controller workers).
+For adapting the settings to users' environment, consult with the documentation of your platform and edit the requested resources in the stage-specific run files (`/inst/scripts/`) (lines 3-11) and `_targets.R` (lines 41-45; individual `crew` and `crew.cluster` controller workers).

 #### Critical `targets`
 There are 5 "critical" `targets` that users may want to change to run `beethoven`.